Privacy

 How long do we keep your personal data?

 We keep personal data only for as long as it’s necessary.
 When it comes to financial donations and Gift Aid, we’re required to keep information such as the supporter’s name, address, Gift Aid declaration form(s) and financial information for seven years for HMRC auditing purposes.
 We’ll retain basic information (such as a supporter’s postcode and transactional history).
-We believe it’s important to keep basic information of this kind in case someone leaves a gift in their will to us and we’re re required to evidence the nature of their support if it’s contested.
+We believe it’s important to keep basic information of this kind in case someone leaves a gift in their will to us and we are required to evidence the nature of their support if it’s contested.

 How do we protect personal information?